sanderhartveld/placefoldingmarks_pages/index.md

 Welcome to the documentation of the QGis plugin **Place Folding Marks**.

-Use the menu of the links below to learn more.
+Use the menu or the links below to learn more.

 - [Installation](./installation.md)
 - [Usage](./Usage.md)